onedesigns/one-user-avatar/readme.txt

 2. One User Avatar lets you upload your own Default Avatar.

 == Changelog ==

+= 2.4.0 =
+* Add compatibility for WordPress 6.3
+* Fix custom avatars not returning in REST API calls
+* Fix mobile view of avatar library
+* Fix unable to change the default avatar when the browser file uploader option is active
+* Fix default avatar radio not showing as checked on the settings page
+* Fix unit showing twice under maximum upload file size when using the browser uploader

 = 2.3.9 =
 * Escape, sanintize & validate data